 The College operates a Peer Support Programme which deals with issues such as orientation to the school, communication, team building, cooperation, self-awareness, cultural awareness, values, feelings, friendship, trust, peer pressure and bullying.
 Year 13 students are trained to help new entrant Year 7 students with their integration into the College.
 The programme runs through Term 1 and there is a ‘Getting to Know You’ evening for new entrant students, their parents, peer support leaders and staff at the end of Term 1.

-Our Head Students for 2018 are: Mackenzie Watson and Arron Sangster
+Our Head Students for 2019 are: Tayla Elder and Jack Miller.

 Our Head Students are selected from Year 13.
 They have three key roles in the College: